ToolVS

 Which is cheaper?

 Power BI is dramatically cheaper — $10/user/month vs Tableau's $75.
-For 10 users, that is $100/month vs $750/month.
-Power BI also has a free Desktop version.
+For 10 users, that's $100/month vs $750/month.
+Power BI also has a free Desktop version that's genuinely powerful for individual use.

 Is Tableau harder to learn?